Ricciardo’s perspective: Witnessing Verstappen’s rise to 200 races

 World’s fastest filming drone chases Max Verstappen

-Fast laps like you've never seen before – take flight with a drone that keeps up with F1 car speeds of 300kph+.
+Fast laps like you've never seen before – take flight with a drone that matches F1 car speeds of 300kph-plus.

 03